csinocruz/pretty-tutu-torials/light-bulb/README.md

 When the ON button is pressed it will call the handleOnButton function.
 Inside the handleOnButton function, make the on light bulb visible and the off light bulb hidden with the use of the jquery methods mentioned above
 When the OFF button is pressed it will call the handleOffButton function.
 Inside the handleOffButton function, make the off light bulb visible and the on light bulb hidden
 If you are still extremely confused, let me know and I will point you in the right direction.
-Check in with me :exploding_head:
+Check in with me 🤯
-## Finishing Touches :art:
+## Finishing Touches 🎨
 Stack the images on top of one another.
 Off light bulb should appear in front and the on light bulb behind it.
 This way when we press the on/off buttons it gives the illusion of one bulb being turned off and on.
-:woman-tipping-hand: CSS is actually my weakest strength, I always have to search the web to find out how to position my elements.
+💁🏻‍♀️ CSS is actually my weakest strength, I always have to search the web to find out how to position my elements.
-Feel free to center all of your elements on the page, add fonts, a favicon, button styling... the world is your oyster :earth_americas:
-Good rule of thumb: functionality first, then aesthetics.
+Feel free to center all of your elements on the page, add fonts, a favicon, button styling... the world is your oyster 🌎 Good rule of thumb: functionality first, then aesthetics.